vpozdnyakov/vpozdnyakov.github.io/README.md

 #### Publications

-*Kazadaev, Maksim, et al. ‘Time Series Generation with GANs for Momentum Effect Simulation on Moscow Stock Exchange’.
-2024 IEEE Symposium on Computational Intelligence for Financial Engineering and Economics (CIFEr), 2024, pp. 1–7, https://doi.org/10.1109/CIFEr62890.2024.10772763.*
+*Kazadaev, Maksim, Vitaliy Pozdnyakov, and Ilya Makarov.
+"Time Series Generation with GANs for Momentum Effect Simulation on Moscow Stock Exchange."
+2024 IEEE Symposium on Computational Intelligence for Financial Engineering and Economics (CIFEr).
+IEEE, 2024.*

 *Pozdnyakov, Vitaliy, et al. "Adversarial Attacks and Defenses in Fault Detection and Diagnosis: A Comprehensive Benchmark on the Tennessee Eastman Process."
 IEEE Open Journal of the Industrial Electronics Society (2024).*